frankfont/zcmd-demo-rudimentary/README.md

 Easy place to start playing with Dockerfile ideas.
 The existing __Dockerfile__ examples are minimal.

 ## Stack folders
 Easy place to start playing around with Docker Compose ideas.
-The existing __docker-conmpose.yml__ examples are minimal.
+The existing __docker-compose.yml__ examples are minimal.